American Red Cross, Louisville Area Chapter

 YMCA of Greater Louisville, Inc.

-Community-based programs that nurture the healthy development of children, encourage positive behavior in teens, give families the support they need to succeed, and create an environment of safer and healthier neighborhoods.
-Programs include leadership development, healthy actions, childcare and social services.
+Nurtures the healthy development of children, encourages positive behavior in teens, gives families the support they need to succeed, and creates an environment of safer and healthier neighborhoods.
+All programs are dedicated to strengthening developmental assets and building character through strategic priorities of Health, Education, Connecting People and Accessibility.